A few Conceivably Asked Questions about me:

 I’ve been holding on for ages to my notes from having inflicted five hours of Sandra Lee on myself.
 Every time I so much as think about opening that file, I break out in hives that only massive infusions of chocolate can relieve.
 I’m currently researching whether a preemptive chocolate strike will fortify me sufficiently to get it done.
 Or possibly hard alcohol.

 5. Where can I get that deliciously acerbic shirt?

 Scharffen Berger, one of my favorite sources for chocolate, which I have been watching with an anxious eye since its acquisition by Hershey in my dread that they will screw it up.

-You can buy it online, but if you’re appropriately hard core like me, you will get it from the factory in Berkeley after taking the tour, or their store in the Ferry Building in San Francisco after buying an unconscionable quantity of Meyer lemons and Meyer-related condiments in the adjacent farmers market.
+You used to be able to buy it online, but now you may only be able to get it from their store in the Ferry Building in San Francisco after buying an unconscionable quantity of Meyer lemons and Meyer-related condiments in the adjacent farmers market.